HIPAAList

 This Privacy Policy explains how HIPAAList collects, uses, stores, and shares information when users visit the website, create accounts, use organization workspaces, communicate with HIPAAList, or use related services.

-HIPAAList is not intended to receive or store PHI.
+HIPAAList is not intended to receive or store Protected Health Information (PHI).
 Do not enter, upload, or submit PHI into HIPAAList.

 2. Information We Collect